Fascinating stories of Key West’s firefighting history, the cigar industry, and devastating fires on the island

 Before 1940, there was no running household water in Key West.
 Instead, cisterns collected rain water for drinking, cooking, and bathing.
 The Key West Fire Station No. 3 had a roof-mounted cistern, and was the only place on the island where one could take a shower.

 In 1915, one of Key West’s largest cigar factories burned.
 Thanks to advancements in fire fighting capabilities, this fire was largely contained to the structure.
 The building was replaced with the stone and concrete structure on the corner of Simonton and Amelia Street.
 Today it is home to Monroe County’s offices, and its lobby has an excellent interpretive display of Key West’s cigar industry.

 “Where is Bum Farto?”

-Key West being Key West, the history is also filled with colorful characters.
-None more so than Joseph “Bum” Farto, the chief of police from 1964-1975.
+Key West being Key West, its history is filled with colorful characters.
+Maybe none more so than Joseph “Bum” Farto, the chief of police from 1964-1975.
 Chief Farto’s father was the owner of Sloppy Joe’s building.
 The young Farto was known for hanging around the nearby fire house, and became adept at bumming change – hence the “Bum” nickname, considered by locals as one of endearment.
 In 1975, Bum was found guilty on serious narcotics charges, but refused to co-operate with authorities about

 accomplices.
 Just before sentencing in 1976, Bum disappeared, setting off speculation.
 Had he been murdered by a criminal organization?
 Had he fled the country?
 Ten days after his disappearance, Bum Farto’s rental car was found in Miami.
 He has not been seen since.
 For years a headline, or t-shirt, often stated “Where is Bum Farto?” to the amusement of visitors and locals alike.